Advising for Faculty

 Students who entered LCSC as a freshman will be advised in the Office of Career and Advising Services (CAS) until:

-- The student completes MyTrek - a multi-step process that encompasses Career Exploration, Student Planning (new software for planning out a student's major from entry to graduation, with the exception of major electives) and culminates with an exit interview with a Career & Advising professional.
+- The student completes MyTrek - a multi-step process that encompasses Career Exploration, Student Planning, and culminates with an exit interview with a Career & Advising professional.
 Once MyTrek is completed, CAS will complete a new Program Information Form and stamp it that the student may move on to be advised in their majors division.

-Faculty and students have advising responsibilities are outlined below:
+Faculty and student advising responsibilities are outlined below:

 The faculty/staff member (advisor) is responsible for: